AungKoLin828/spring_boot_and_angular/README.md

 3.Run the following Script
 ----------------------

-CREATE TABLE IF NOT EXISTS sample_db.student
+create table if NOT EXISTS sample_db.student
 (
     id integer NOT NULL,